 Prerequisite: CIM 1201 or BUSN 1201 (C or higher) or completion of equivalent computer competency tests administered by Normandale's CIM Department and eligible for ENGC 1101 and READ 1106.
-Crosslisted as: CIM 1220.
+Recommended: Keyboarding and proofreading skills.
+This course is taught using Microsoft Office latest version business software for a PC..
+Cross-Listed as: CIM 1220.
 Offered: Spring.

-BUSN 1250 - Intro to Project Management Software (3 cr)
+BUSN 1250 Intro to Project Management Software 3 cr

 An introduction to project management using MS Project.
 Includes topics such as project management terminology, navigation in MS Project, creating and editing a project schedule, working with charts, resources and filters, tracking progress and costs, and closing a project.
 Provides a foundation for globally recognized Project Management Institute credentials such as CAPM and PMP.

-Prerequisite: CIM 1201 or BUSN 1201 (C or higher) or completion of equivalent computer competency tests administered by Normandale's CIM Department and eligible for READ 1106 and ENGC 1101.
-Crosslisted as: CIM 1250.
+Prerequisite: CIM 1201 or BUSN 1201 (C or higher) or completion of equivalent computer competency tests administered by Normandale's CIM Department and eligible for ENGC 1101 and READ 1106.
+Recommended: Keyboarding and proofreading skills.
+This course is taught using Microsoft Office latest version business software for a PC..
+Cross-Listed as: CIM 1250.
 Offered: Spring.

-BUSN 1900 - Topics in Business (1-4 cr)
+BUSN 1900 Topics in Business 1-4 c

 An examination of a special topic in business; intended for all interested students.
 Topics may include public administration, supervision, and others.
 Topics courses do not satisfy goals of the Minnesota Transfer Curriculum.
 Prerequisite: Topic-dependent.
 Offered: Fall, Spring.

-BUSN 2096 - Internship in Business (2-4 cr)
+BUSN 2096 Internship in Business 2-4 c

 This internship course explores careers and training in a supervised work setting.
 Combines theory with field experience in an approved business environment.
 Students spend approximately 2.5 hours per week per credit on the job, complete academic work and meet with faculty.
 Students may earn 2 to 4 credits per semester, with a maximum of 8 credits in any one discipline.
 Prerequisite: Previous coursework in Business and consent of instructor and the Center for Experiential Education.
 Offered: Fall, Spring.

-BUSN 2100 - Human Relations and Effective Teams (3 cr)
+BUSN 2100 Human Relations and Effective Teams 3 cr